Ultra-long Gamma-ray Bursts from Micro-Tidal Disruption Events: The Case of GRB 250702B: The Micro-TDE Scenario

 The energetics and duration of the main episode are then governed by the fallback and viscous timescales derived in \S \ref{sec:Fallback}.
 A key diagnostic is the fallback rate: complete disruptions yield $\dot M \propto t^{-5/3}$ after peak, whereas partial disruptions exhibit a steeper late-time decline, approaching $\dot M \propto t^{-9/4}$ once a bound core remains \citep[e.g.,][]{Coughlin2019,Wang2021}.
 Moreover, the accretion behavior in the partial disruption cases could be quite complex and not follow simple power-laws due to clumping and stream collisions \citep{Xin2024}.

-Very steep \emph{apparent} declines (up to $\sim t^{-3}$) can occur if the light curve is anchored at the precursor rather than the main disruption epoch.
+Very steep \emph{apparent} declines (up to $\sim t^{-3}$) can occur if the light curve is anchored at the pre-peak signal rather than the main disruption epoch.
 This “time-zero” effect is distinct from the intrinsic fallback law \citep[e.g.,][]{Guillochon2013,Coughlin2019}.
 This is naturally expected as (i) the effective zero-time shifts to the second, deeper encounter, and (ii) the disk transitions from circularization-dominated to fallback-dominated accretion.

-Spectrally, the precursor is expected to be softer and less luminous (lower $\beta$, smaller stripped mass), while the second passage, with effectively larger $\beta$ and higher fallback rate, produces the dominant high-energy output.
+Spectrally, the pre-peak signal is expected to be softer and less luminous (lower $\beta$, smaller stripped mass), while the second passage, with effectively larger $\beta$ and higher fallback rate, produces the dominant high-energy output.
+There will be an emission gap between pre-peak signal and the main emission if $\max(t_{\rm acc,0},t_{\rm min,0})<P_{\rm orb}$ (where 0 indicates quantities estimated for the initial grazing passage), while in the opposite limit the observed emission will transition directly from the soft-dim pre-peak signal to the hard-bright main emission.
 Finally, because a bound core can survive the second passage if $\beta$ remains below the complete-disruption threshold, additional, weaker flares are possible on subsequent orbits, with gradually evolving periods as the orbit circularizes, and/or until the final disruptions of the remnant core.
 Whether such repeats are detectable depends on how rapidly the core is eroded and on jet collimation/efficiency.